dojot/docker-compose/README.md

 **We discourage using this deployment mode for security reasons.
 Using it is at your own risk.**

-To get dojot running with http on a domain other than localhost, at least for the purposes of this guide, you **MUST** ensure you have set up a static public IP address for your server and registered a domain for it.
-Then just follow the next steps. *And that domain must be accessible where dojot is running, an alternative solution for this is look for the commented out codes in `docker-compose.yml` preceded by the titles `Gateway-static-dojot _default-1`, `Gateway-static-dojot_default-2` and `Gateway-static-dojot_default-3` and uncomment the codes accordingly instructions.*
+To get dojot running with a domain other than localhost with http, that domain/ip must be accessible where dojot is running and inside the docker network.
+See an alternative solution [alternative solution](#problems-with-domainip-not-accessible-on-docker-network).

 Add the following lines to the end of the file [.env](./.env) and change `<your domain>` for your domain or IP.
 (If you want to use port 8000 add the variable `DOJOT_HTTP_PORT` with 8000 value, It be accessible at `http://<your domain>:8000`.)